guilherme-vaz/guilherme-vaz/README.md

 </center>-->

 ### Hello, welcome 👋
-* ⚡ I'm a 25y fullstack student.
+* ⚡ I'm a 25y UX Designer.
-* 🌱 Currently learning Adonis.js and AWS Services
+* 🌱 Currently learning React.js.
-* 🔭 Interested in UX/UI and motion design.
-* 🚀 You can acess my design portfolio [here](https://www.behance.net/guilherme-vaz).
+* 🚀 You can acess my design portfolio [here](https://guilhermeoliveiras.com/).
 * 📫 You can reach me at: <guilhermeolivaaz@gmail.com>.

  ----------------